Please wait while we process your payment

 Most modern scholars believe that even if a single person wrote the epics, his work owed a tremendous debt to a long tradition of unwritten, oral poetry.
 Stories of a glorious expedition to the East and of its leaders’ fateful journeys home had been circulating in Greece for hundreds of years before The Iliad and The Odyssey were composed.
 Casual storytellers and semiprofessional minstrels passed these stories down through generations, with each artist developing and polishing the story as he told it.
 According to this theory, one poet, multiple poets working in collaboration, or perhaps even a series of poets handing down their work in succession finally turned these stories into written works, again with each adding his own touch and expanding or contracting certain episodes in the overall narrative to fit his taste.

-But Homer’s reconstruction often yields to the realities of eighth- and seventh-century b.c.
-Greece.
+But Homer’s reconstruction often yields to the realities of 8th-century BCE and 7the-century BCE Greece.
 The feudal social structure apparent in the background of The Odyssey seems more akin to Homer’s Greece than to Odysseus’s, and Homer substitutes the pantheon of deities of his own day for the related but different gods whom Mycenaean Greeks worshipped.
 Many other minor but obvious anachronisms—such as references to iron tools and to tribes that had not yet migrated to Greece by the Bronze Age—betray the poem’s later, Iron Age origins.

 Like The Odyssey, The Iliad was composed primarily in the Ionic dialect of Ancient Greek, which was spoken on the Aegean islands and in the coastal settlements of Asia Minor, now modern Turkey.
 Some scholars thus conclude that the poet hailed from somewhere in the eastern Greek world.
 More likely, however, the poet chose the Ionic dialect because he felt it to be more appropriate for the high style and grand scope of his work.
 Slightly later Greek literature suggests that poets varied the dialects of their poems according to the themes that they were treating and might write in dialects that they didn’t actually speak.
 Homer’s epics are Panhellenic (encompassing all of Greece) in spirit and use forms from several other dialects.
 This suggests that Homer suited his poems to the dialect that would best complement his ideas.